wftutorials/flask-beginner-tutorial/README.md

 # User Authentication

-How can we login and logout users.
-So we can secure your web application.
+How can we login and logout users so we can secure your web application.
 Let see how.
 We are going to use the package `flask-login` you can learn more about it [here](https://flask-login.readthedocs.io/en/latest/#installation)

 First we need to install it via pip.